 One of the most important decisions you have to make when you are getting divorced is who to hire as your divorce attorney.
 Hire the right attorney, and you will go through the divorce process knowing that you are getting the best advice possible.
 Hire the wrong attorney and you will feel like you are fighting two battles: one against your spouse, and the other against your lawyer.
 Many people make many mistakes in hiring a divorce lawyer.
 How can you identify those mistakes and avoid making them yourself?

-Here is a list of the top 10 mistakes people make in hiring a divorce lawyer, as well as a few tips to help you avoid making them, too.
+Here is a list of the top 10 mistakes people make in hiring a divorce lawyer.

 Top 10 Mistakes in Hiring a Divorce Lawyer

 Before you can even think of hiring a divorce lawyer, you have to know what kind of divorce process you want to use.
 If you want to settle your case amicably, but you hire the biggest shark lawyer in town, chances are you are going to end up fighting in court.
 The same thing is true if you want to use collaborative law.
 If you hire an attorney who is not specially trained in collaborative law, your case will be anything but collaborative.
 If your spouse is completely unreasonable and you have no choice but to fight in court, and you hire a negotiator who never tries a case, get ready to get bulldozed!
 The bottom line is this: you have to hire an attorney who is experienced in the kind of divorce process you want to use.

 2. Not choosing a lawyer who specializes in family law.